netgroup-polito/VPNaaS/README.md

 At this point, you should have a working OpenVPN installation that runs on Kubernetes.
 The following steps will allow you to expose metrics through the [Custom Metrics API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis), that allows us to autoscale against OpenVPN metrics.

+### Prometheus Adapter

+The Prometheus Adapter has to be installed in the cluster in order to implement the Custom Metrics API using Prometheus data.
+The adapter, along with installation instructions and walkthroughs, can be found [here](https://github.com/DirectXMan12/k8s-prometheus-adapter).

 ### Prometheus Service Monitor

 We first need to expose the exporter through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
 This is a very simple service that sits in front of our OpenVPN pods, and that defines a port through which we expose the metrics.